People often avoid talking about money, but many people have lots of questions about what to do with it.

 You’ve probably heard it before, but we’re gonna say it again: Make your money work for you.

-One of the easiest, most risk-free ways to do this is opening a high-yield savings account.
+One of the easiest, most risk-free ways to do this is opening a savings account.
 These accounts essentially pay you to store your money.
 The longer your money sits, the more it grows.
 This method requires no heavy lifting on your end, just regular contributions so that your money can continue to grow.

 4. Re-evaluate your budget